exvim/exvim.github.io/docs/config-colorscheme.md

 # Config Color Scheme

-The exVim's colorscheme consist three parts: your Vim colorscheme, exVim plugins' highlights and plugin colorscheme configuration.
+exVim's colorscheme consist three parts: your Vim colorscheme, exVim plugins' highlights and plugin colorscheme configuration.
 To customise your colorscheme in exVim, you must follow the steps below: